aquarion-ai/aquarion-libtts/docs/source/plugins.md

 1. Client software optionally can re-configure your backend with new a settings object as created by your plugin.

-That's it.
+That is it.
 By following this pattern, various diverse TTS systems can be implemented, installed and used in various client software designs.